scottnath/demo/README.md

 * Node.js - **6.0 or greater**
 * PostgreSQL - **9.5 or greater**

-In addition, it is recommended that [Yarn](https://yarnpkg.com/) is used for package management.
-This repository does so as an example.
-All relevant commands will be using Yarn, but the relevant NPM commands can be found in Yarn's [migration documentation](https://yarnpkg.com/en/docs/migrating-from-npm).
-For `run` commands (like `yarn run build`), substitute `npm` for `yarn`.

 ## Running Locally

 Ensure that PostgreSQL is available on the command line and accessible via the `postgres` command.
 Create a user that has a password `W@ts0n` and ensure that there is a `punchcard` database created.